 Biologic Drug Advantages

-If we take a look in to the advantages of biologics over small molecules, perhaps the most significant benefit of biologics is their promise in treating diseases that were once considered either untreatable or difficult to treat.
-Even also, there are some researchers that believe that both bacterial and cancer cells are developing resistance to small molecule drugs, doing the treatment with biologics more effective.
+- High potential to treat diseases that were once considered untreatable or difficult to treat.
+In addition, some researchers believe that bacterial and cancer cells are developing resistance to small molecule drugs, making biologics a more effective treatment option.

-Another advantage of biologics is that they offer a more targeted treatment option, if we compare with small molecules drugs, as they are designed to interact with the immune system in specific ways; they bind with high specificity to their targets on intracellular components or cell surfaces.
+- Biologics provide more targeted treatment options compared to small molecule drugs.
+This is because biologics are designed to bind with high specificity to their targets on intracellular components or cell surfaces.

-Also, biologic drugs are less likely to interact with other drugs that a patient is taking because therapeutic proteins are metabolized and eliminated the same way as endogenous molecules.
-Biologics can be used with oral systemic medications with a very low risk of drug-drug interactions.
+- Low drug-drug interactions: less likely to interact with other medications a patient may be taking.
+Therapeutic proteins are metabolized and eliminated in the same way as endogenous molecules.
+This allows biologics to be used in combination with oral systemic medications with minimal risk of adverse interactions.

-In other words, there’s no need to let concerns about time or costs hold your company back when it comes to investing in biologics—with a good idea and a skilled development and manufacturing partner (CDMO partner), you’ll get the return on investment you expect.
-At 53Biologics, we work on the cutting edge of pharmaceuticals, including developing peptide and biological formulations.
+In other words, there’s no need to let concerns about time or costs hold your company back when it comes to investing in biologics—with a good idea and a skilled development and manufacturing partner (like us), you’ll get the return on investment you expect.
+At 53Biologics, we work on the cutting edge of pharmaceuticals, including monoclonal antibodies.